 Who pays for the cost of a site visit?

-I have heard the term community navigator/buddy.
+I have heard the term community navigator.
 Who is that person and what do they do?

-Physician retention committees will typically assign one member of the committee to establish a relationship and act as a community navigator or buddy.
-The community navigator will serve to provide an ongoing connection.
-Some of the responsibilities might include:
+Local committees will typically assign someone to establish a relationship and act as a community navigator.
+The navigator will serve to provide an ongoing connection between the physician and his or her family with the community.
+Some of the navigator's responsibilities might include:

 - helping the new physician and the family to network with other community members;